walles/px/README.md

 * Print system load before the process listing.
 Make sure it's really obvious which number is which if we print all three, maybe a graph of some kind?
 Maybe using unicode braille characters like [vtop](https://github.com/MrRio/vtop)?
-* On pressing "q" to exit, maybe redraw the screen one last time with a few less rows than usual before exiting?
-This way, the top of the view won't scroll out of sight when the prompt is printed after exiting.

 # TODO `iotop` replacement
 * When given the `--top` flag and enough permissions, record per process IO